 From Kuwana (or Nagashima) Station

-Kuwana Station and Nagashima Spaland are connected by 1-3 buses per hour (530 yen, 20 minutes).
+Kuwana Station and Nagashima Spaland are connected by 1-3 buses per hour (540 yen, 20 minutes).
 A different bus connects the station with Nabana no Sato (260 yen, 10 minutes, 1-2 buses/hour).
-During the winter illuminations from mid October to early May (October 20, 2018 to May 6, 2019), the bus to Nabana no Sato departs from Nagashima Station instead of Kuwana Station.
+During the winter illuminations from late October to late May (October 24, 2020 to May 31, 2021), the bus to Nabana no Sato departs from Nagashima Station instead of Kuwana Station.
 These buses take about 10 minutes and cost 220 yen one way.

 Admission ends one hour before closing time.